MichaelJEvan/GForce_2/README.md

 The program will need a current version of Python3.........python 3.8.9 was utilized during the development of this software.

-The GForce_2_Installer.dmg file is an Apple Mac instalation file that you can download to run the application on a Mac.
+The GForce_2_Installer.dmg file is your typical Apple Mac instalation package file that you can download to run the application on a Mac.
 Just double click the .dmg and drag the icon to the applications folder.
 ENJOY!!!!!